common-fate/docs-archive/docs/common-fate/pdk-providers/02-target-groups.md

 Theres a number of reasons why Target Groups can make the process of managing providers easier.

-- Different versions for the same provider may include breaking changes to the configuration schema, which requires a new target group to be made.
+- Different versions for the same provider may include breaking changes to the configuration schema, which requires a new Target Group to be made.
 This means that for multiple providers the same Target Group can be used.
 This is the case for a number of AWS services.
-- This means that you can use a single target group for multiple provider deployments.
+- This means that you can use a single Target Group for multiple provider deployments.
 This can be used for multi region providers and redundancy!

-#### How to create a target group
+#### How to create a Target Group
-Currently the only way to make target groups for your Common Fate deployment is via the [cf cli](https://github.com/common-fate/cli).
+Currently the only way to make Target Groups for your Common Fate deployment is via the [cf cli](https://github.com/common-fate/cli).
 The Target Group command has the following subcommand that can be used to create, update, list and delete Target Groups

 ```
 COMMANDS:
    COMMANDS:
-   create    Create a target group
+   create    Create a Target Group
-   link      Link a Handler to a target group
+   link      Link a Handler to a Target Group
-   unlink    Unlink a deployment from a target group
+   unlink    Unlink a deployment from a Target Group
-   list, ls  List target groups
+   list, ls  List Target Groups
-   delete    Delete a target group
+   delete    Delete a Target Group
    help, h   Shows a list of commands or help for one comman
 ```